Whitening vs Bleaching Your Teeth & Crest Whitestrips

 - It is good idea to re-balance your oral pH following use.
 It is also a good idea during the 14 day Whitestrip cycle to increase your daily frequency of alkaline mouthwashes for re-balancing to 2-3 times per day to create positive environmental pressures.

 - You should take breaks between whitening cycles.
-Available studies indicate that Whitestrips provide very good color stability for at least 2 to 6 months (naturally how long depends on intake of staining foods and drinks and other factors), so take at least 2 months off and do not whiten more frequently than necessary.
+Available studies indicate that Whitestrips provide very good color stability for at least 2 to 6 months (naturally how long depends on the intake of staining foods and drinks and other factors), so take at least 2 months off and do not whiten more frequently than necessary.

 In case you are interested, here are the ingredients for Crest Whitestrips: